Temporal API

 Browser and runtime support

-Temporal shipped in 2025; native support is now broad.
-The polyfill is the safest path while older browsers and Node versions are still in service.
+Temporal shipped in 2025 and native support is now broad, but not yet universal.
+The polyfill is the safest path while older browsers and Safari stable are still in service.

-• Polyfill: @js-temporal/polyfill on npm — same API, runs in any modern environment
+• Polyfill: @js-temporal/polyfill or temporal-polyfill — same API, any modern environment

 Is Temporal a replacement for Date?